-The compensation committee, among other things, has the following responsibilities:
+The Compensation Committee, among other things, has the following responsibilities:

-- review and approve, or recommend that our board of directors approve, the compensation of our executive officers; - review and recommend to our board of directors the compensation of our directors; - administer our equity incentive plan; - approve equity grants under our equity incentive plan to employees and consultants and recommend such grants to directors for approval by our board of directors; - review and approve, or make recommendations to our board of directors with respect to, incentive compensation and equity plans; and - · review our overall compensation philosophy.
+- review and approve, or recommend that our Board approve, the compensation of our executive officers: - review and recommend to our Board the compensation of our directors; - · administer our equity incentive plan; - approve equity grants under our equity incentive plan to employees and consultants and recommend such grants to directors for approval by our Board; - review and approve, or make recommendations to our Board with respect to, incentive compensation and equity plans; and - · review our overall compensation philosophy.

-The members of our compensation committee are Mr. Desheh, Ms. Pambianchi, and Mr. Yeary.
-Ms. Pambianchi is the chair of our compensation committee.
+The members of our Compensation Committee are Mr. Desheh, Ms. Pambianchi, and Mr. Yeary.
+Ms. Pambianchi is the chair of our Compensation Committee.
 Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act.